 This is a great time to reevaluate your health insurance needs.
 If this is the first time you've ever had coverage through an employer, then it might be a good idea to look at the various health insurance options—including flexible spending accounts and health savings accounts.
 Whether or not you are allowed to make mid-year changes is ultimately up to your employer, but it doesn't hurt to check.

-In many ways, my 26th birthday came at the perfect time because I recently started a full-time job with health insurance benefits.
+In many ways, my 26th birthday came at the perfect time because I had just started a full-time job with health insurance benefits.
 But whether you're employed, unemployed or somewhere in-between it's always a good idea to know your options.
 And if you're looking for health insurance, you can start by checking out your state's health insurance marketplace.

 Whether it's for covering medical expenses, or planning bigger investments, our Future Healthy column will help support your path to retirement, no matter where you are on the journey.
 And for the latest info about your health and financial wellness, be sure to check out our HSA Learning Center, and follow us on Facebook and Twitter.